-- Summer of 2022: Release the first (digital) versions of Weft Science readers.
+- Summer of 2022: Release the first (digital) versions of Warp Literature.

-- Winter of 2022-2023: Release digital Weft History and Literature Readers for all four years.
+- Winter of 2022-2023: Begin to release digital Warp History and Literature articles for all four years.

 A final, important note: we welcome contributions to this project!
 If you are interested in writing Warp articles on any of our subjects, either as a volunteer or as a way of earning curriculum through our Work Study Program, please contact us!
 We will consider your qualifications, ask for a writing sample, and see if there is a way to make you one of our contributors.